s2k/limit_detectors/README.md

 ## Usage

-In your code you can `require 'limit_detectors'` then define you classes (or use built-in classes like Array, Hash or other enumerable objects), exdent these objects with LimitDetectors (or include the module in your class) and then call `at_most` on your object.
+In your code you can `require 'limit_detectors'` then define you classes (or use built-in classes like Array, Hash or other enumerable objects), extend these objects with LimitDetectors (or include the module in your class) and then call `at_most` on your object.

 For example: